gotsanity/Obsidian-Daggerheart-Tools/README.md

 ```
 ````

+> [!NOTE] Markdown in stat blocks
+> Some markdown is allowed inside of blocks but the field must be surrounded in quotes in order for it to render correctly.

+#### Editing/Saving
-To permenently edit the details of a saved adversary:
+**To permenently edit the details of a saved adversary**:

 From a rendered adversary block, click on the menu icon in the top right of the block and select edit.
 ![Screenshot of adversary menu](/docs/images/adversary-menu.png)

-To create a custom adversary:
+**To create a custom adversary from an existing saved block**:

 Create an adversary block using the directions above and (in reading mode) click on the menu at the top right of the block and select save as.

 ![Screenshot of adversary menu](/docs/images/adversary-menu.png)

-> [!NOTE] Markdown in stat blocks
-> Some markdown is allowed inside of blocks but the field must be surrounded in quotes in order for it to render correctly.

 ## How to install the plugin